shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

         programId: programId,
     });
 ```
-Now we can create the 2nd instruction we invoke our program that would write the data to the program account we just created in the above instruction.
+Now we can create the 2nd instruction.
+We invoke our program that would write the data to the program account we just created in the above instruction.

-In the keys parameter we will pass all account we want to send.
-And in data(`instruction_data` for our program) we want to send,
-we will pass programId we want to invoke.
+In the keys parameter we will pass all accounts we want to send and in data (instruction_data for our program) we want to send, we will pass the programId we want to invoke.
 Note we have created programId global variable in this file already.

 ```js
     const instructionTOOurProgram = new TransactionInstruction({
          keys: [